 Apart from such specific events, swimmers are also known to partake in relays.

+Are you wondering which is the oldest swim stroke?
 There are certain techniques that need to be deployed by swimmers for each and every stroke that is undertaken during a swim.
 There are also fixed regulations regarding acceptable forms for various swimming strokes that all swimmers need to abide by when taking part in any competition.

 Rules also exist as to the type of swimsuits that may be worn by swimmers during a competition.
 While there is every possibility for swimmers to run into injuries at a competition, there are also numerous health benefits which are associated with this particular sport that make it desirable among people of every age and gender.